amaldev024/Models_from_Scratch/README.md

 # Models_from_Scratch
 This is about building models from scratch
 This is created from Deeplearning.AI projects.
-Check the videos for more detaisl about the working
+Check the videos for more details about the working